EugeneHao/TITE-STEIN/README.md

 **TITE-STEIN** (Time-to-event Simple Toxicity and Efficacy Interval Design) is a model-assisted dose-finding design developed to accelerate Phase I/II clinical trials by incorporating time-to-event toxicity and efficacy outcomes.
 It extends the STEIN framework to handle late-onset outcomes and introduces an **Optimal Biological Dose (OBD) verification** procedure to mitigate the risk of selecting inadmissible doses.

 ## Design Features
-- Incorporates both toxicity and efficacy outcomes for OBD selection
+- Incorporates both toxicity and efficacy outcomes for OBD selection.
-- Supports real-time dose decision-making using late-onset toxicity and efficacy outcomes
+- Supports real-time dose decision-making using late-onset toxicity and efficacy outcomes.
-- Includes a OBD verification step to avoid selecting an unsafe or futile dose as the OBD
+- Includes an OBD verification step to avoid selecting an unsafe or futile dose as the OBD.
-- Straightforward to implement with no complex dose-toxicity and dose-efficacy modeling assumptions
+- Straightforward to implement with no complex dose-toxicity and dose-efficacy modeling assumptions.

 ## User Guide

-`run_TITE-STEIN.R`: Main function for conducting simulation study using TITE-STEIN design with replications
+`run_TITE-STEIN.R`: Main function for conducting a simulation study using TITE-STEIN design with replications.

 ```R
 # Preparation